jmhuie/SlicerBiomech/README.md

 - Ina: Second moment of area around the neutral axis.

 - Ila: Second moment of area around the loading axis.

-- Jna: Polar moment of area around the neutral and loading axes.
-Calculated as Ina + Ifa.

 - Zna: Section modulus around the neutral axis.